Joel Atkins

 Joel Elvin Atkins (d.
 October 5 1997) was the Senior Pastor of Zion Hill Missionary Baptist Church for 42 years until his death in 1997.
 He was a church leader and local president of the Winter Haven, Florida chapter of the NAACP before becoming the NAACP's statewide leader.
 He was an organizer on integration and civil rights efforts in the state.

 Personal life

 Theodosia Sarah Owens Atkins was his wife of 50 years.
 His longtime friendship with Jack Young led to his involvement in advocating on behalf of James Joseph Richardson.

-He died in Miami on Sunday the October 5, 1997, at the age of 75.
+He died in Miami on Sunday, October 5, 1997, at the age of 75.
 He left behind his wife and four children.